 If any profits are realized from the convention, the convention committee may recommend to the board of directors how those funds will be designated.
 All monies will be retained in the general operating fund unless board action directs otherwise.

-Expenses incurred for YC/YP programs at state convention will be budgeted in the convention budget, but will be reimbursed by the IFBWC, up to the amount in the IFBW budget.
+Expenses incurred for YC/YP programs at state convention will be budgeted in the convention budget, but will be reimbursed by the IFBWC, up to the amount in the IFBWC budget.

 The registration fee may be waived and comp banquet dinner tickets provided for up to four guests of the president and/or president-elect.

-Officers of IFBWC are required to pay the registration fee; however, their meals and sleeping rooms will be comped and funds allocated for same will be covered in the convention budget.
-Rooms shared will be required to be shared by a minimum of 2 executive committee individuals.
-Any individual other than one serving on the executive committee who shares a comped room for use by the executive committee will be charged the hotel rate for sharing a room.
+The cost of registration, meals and sleeping rooms for President, President-Elect, Secretary and Treasurer will be paid for by IFBWC and funds for those expenses will be set forth in the convention budget.
+Only two sleeping rooms will be allocated for the officers.
+If any officer elects to share a room with a non-officer, that officer may request reimbursement for their one-half of the sleeping room.

-The Convention Chair or Co-Chairs and Convention Committee members will also be required to pay registration fee with a suite comped for committee work and 2 comp meals per dining event.
-These charges will also be included in the convention budget.
+The cost of registration and two meals, as well as one sleeping room for the Convention Chair or Co-Chairs and Convention Committee members will be paid by IFBWC and funds for those expenses will be set forth in the convention budget.

 CANDIDATES' RECEPTION

-A candidates' reception will be held at the state convention.
+A candidates' reception can be held at the state convention.
 The chair of nominations will be responsible for planning and coordinating the event with the convention committee.
 This reception shall be the only function at state convention for the promotion of a candidate for office or chair of nominations.
+The event will be cancelled if the offices remain uncontested.

 POST CONVENTION BREAKFAST